 Evaluations

-An evaluation model is a model that evaluates an attribute or characteristic of a patient or a patient-related situation.
-An evaluation holds the name of a “test” in the key (e.g., “heart rate evaluation”, “serum glucose lab test”, etc.) and the test result value in “data”.
-Another way to view the situation is the key holds a "question" (e.g., "what is the heart rate?", "what is the serum glucose?") and “data” holds the answer.
+An evaluation model is a model that evaluates a characteristic of a patient or a patient-related situation.
+An evaluation holds the name of a “test” in the key (e.g., “heart rate evaluation”, “serum glucose lab test”, etc.) and the test result value in “result” attribute.
+Another way to view the situation is the key holds a "question" (e.g., "what is the heart rate?", "what is the serum glucose?") and “result” holds the answer.
 Any archetype (a test, a study, a procedure, etc.) that fits this pattern of a name and a value is modelled with the evaluation pattern.

-Data for evaluation models is comprised of a PQ (Physical Quantity), CO (Coded Ordinal), or Coded Text.
+The result attribute of an evaluation model is typically comprised of a QUANTITY, , or CODED_TEXT.
 Physical quantity data type consists primarily of a numeric (real) value and a unit of measure.
 The unit of measure is captured by a code.
-PQ evaluations are often constrained to a valid “unit of measurement” value set (e.g., “length units of measure”, “mass units of measure”, etc.).
+QUANTITY evaluations are often constrained to a valid “unit of measurement” value set (e.g., “length units of measure”, “mass units of measure”, etc.).

 Coded Ordinal data type consists primarily of a code that has an inherent ordering within a set of codes.
 An example of a component whose data type is CO is “severity”.
 The value set for severity includes codes for “mild”, “moderate”, and “severe”.
 The codes would have properties or relationships that capture the ordering among them, i.e., “mild” < “moderate” < “severe”.